TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 {% include candid-image.html src="/assets/images/home-assistant/emoncms-network.png" alt="Emoncms Network Tab" %}

-I shutdown the emonHP, removed the WiFi extender, moved the Vaillant myConnect plug up to the socket, removed the extension brick and plugged the emonHP back in.
+I shut down the emonHP, removed the WiFi extender, moved the Vaillant myConnect plug up to the socket, removed the extension brick and plugged the emonHP back in.
 It took about 5 seconds to boot up.
-I confirmed that everything is still working.
+Everything is still working.

 That's much tidier.
 And now I have an ethernet cable, WiFi extender and extension brick to add to my stash of things that will come in handy one day.